Danofthepeople/EldarisShared/content/Campaign Details/Character Creation.md

 # Etiquette
 Not really related to character creation, but I want this to be available to you all, please read it: [[Etiquette]]

+# Level One Chumps
+You guys are starting at level one.
+I know that some of you are pretty used to playing powerful characters, but if you attack a god at level one you will be squashed before you can recognise your mistake.
+On that note a mild breeze is likely to knock you on your arse.
+Try not to commit suicide, running is in fact an option.

 # Rules
 Like it or not, rules are the guidelines that enable fun.
 There are times for them to be bent or broken, and there are times where they make the story truly special.
 In short read my damn: [[Rules]]